verified-software-lab/sc4drf/README.md

 	     - `do-all.sh` script to run the experiments
          - `micro_benchmarks` folder with input files

-The virtual machine contains a clone of this repository, and
+The virtual machine contains a clone of this repository, and an `artifact` folder containing preinstalled software:
  - CIVL (source, documentation, executable, examples)
  - LLOV (the static analysis tool)

- - Modified scripts to run the experiments, with environment variables and locations adjusted to work in the virtual machine.
+The machine also has modified scripts inside the `sc4drf` folder to run the experiments, with environment variables and locations adjusted to work in the virtual machine.

 ## Replication of Experiments Reported in Paper